kingDevGit/DCS-F-22A-Auto-throttle-ATC/readme.md

 This ATC mod is ported from JAS39 Gripen Mod.
 Thanks for keeping the works open-source Whisky_actual!

 # Reason

 I'm a lazy computer pilot.
 I always use ATC to land F/A-18C.
 I believe F-22A must have ATC feature so I implement it.

+Actually it's really hard to keep AoA when there's no "E Bucket" on F-15C Avionics unlike F-16 or F/A-18C.
+Also when the weather is bad it's really hard to land.

+With this mod, you can land easily with the help of ilsn glidepath assists.

+Moreover, the F-22A can gain speed easily while you are still working on the radar, rwr, nav ...
+With the atc cruise mode you have a handy way to keep speed and fuels consumption.

 # Video Demo